Buyer GuideOperator playbook

 MarketMan

 MarketMan is restaurant-native.
-POS sync is real-time for Toast, Square for Restaurants, Clover, and Lightspeed Restaurant.
-The recipe explosion (sales of finished dishes → ingredients consumed) is built in.
+POS sync depth depends on the POS partner and setup, and recipe explosion (sales of finished dishes -> ingredients consumed) is part of the restaurant workflow.

 The trade-off vs LineNow: MarketMan's supplier ordering side assumes EDI-integrated distributors (Sysco, US Foods, PFG).
 For independent restaurants with mixed local suppliers on WhatsApp and email, the channel coverage is thinner.